Patternic10/pourbaix/README.md

 ## Limitations & Notes
 - The **quality of results depends on your `thermo_data.py`**.
 Provide accurate Cp(T), S(298), and ΔHf°(298) for solids and water; supply ion data where possible.
-- **Criss–Cobble** is a heuristic for oxy(anions); avoid using it for cations.
+- **Criss–Cobble** is a heuristic for oxy(anions) which can be extended to cations.
 - The script currently applies **uniform ion concentration**; element-specific activities can be extended by editing `conc_dict`.
 - Pymatgen’s Pourbaix diagrams assume ideal dilute solutions and standard electrochemical conventions; interpret high-T diagrams accordingly.

 ---

 ## License
-Add your preferred license (e.g., MIT) here if you plan to distribute the tool.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.